HochuOlivie/tradingChecklist/README.md

 ## Release date
 Already released

-The release includes fully functioning algorithm RT from paper, that is implemented for Binance cryptocurrency exchange.
+The release includes fully functioning algorithm RT from paper, that is implemented for Binance cryptocurrency exchange on isolated margin account.

 ## Team members
 Nikforov Vladislav – done everything.